Editor’s Note: This post was originally published in August 2013 and has been updated for accuracy and comprehensiveness.

-The other day one of our Lead Implementers was told a very interesting story by an ISO-27001 Lead Auditor who performs certification audits for a number of registrars.
-The auditor was performing a certification audit for one of our clients, and we were on-site supporting the client during the audit.
-During lunch he told the following story (details blurred to protect the innocent):
+The other day one of our Lead Implementers was told a very interesting story by an ISO-27001 Lead Auditor who performs certification audits for a number of registrars (certification bodies).
+The auditor was performing a certification audit; the following story came out during a lunch conversation(details have been altered to protect the innocent):

 If you’re thinking about pursuing ISO 27001 certification, there are two potential lessons in the auditor’s story:

 - Having your ISO 27001 consultant onsite for the certification audit is usually a good idea if the certificate is business-critical.
-While no consultant would have been able to resolve a non-conformity of the magnitude described above, it is often possible to minimize non-conformities or address minor non-conformities in near real-time to ensure that your certification effort is successful.
+While no consultant would have been able to resolve a nonconformity of the magnitude described above, it is often possible to minimize nonconformities or address minor nonconformities in near real-time to ensure that your certification effort is successful.